microsoft/RulesEngine/README.md

 # Rules Engine

+# IMPORTANT: This fork is in the building.
+There might be information missing or wrong.

 # NOTICE: This is a FORK of the RulesEngine project.

 It seems not to be actively maintained anymore.